 If your executive team has only defined values

 Company values are notoriously tricky to work with.

 - Individual values in the list may contradict or compete with each other

 - They’re designed to “sound good” (especially to prospective hires) rather than to provide behavioral guidance

 These values are great for inspiration and employer branding, but if you want to strategically leverage culture for competitive advantage, having a values list is not enough.
-We recommend mapping your core values to the Culture Radar to translate them into a more objective, comparable format.
+We recommend mapping your core values to translate them into a more objective, comparable format.

 Ask yourself: do our values align strongly around 1-2 or the six dimensions of culture?
 Or are you left with a little bit of everything?
 Take your results and present them back to the leaders that defined the values and point out any inherent contradictions in the values.

-If HR has defined the values or inferred them via a survey
+If you’ve defined the values or inferred them via a survey

 Values defined this way lack any connection to company objectives.
 When this happens, behavior inevitably deviates from the values because they aren’t aligned with incentives or realities of the business.
 This is what leads to values being “just a poster on the wall”, which then can negatively impact morale and employee engagement.

-A good way to measure culture: Survey-Based Assessment
+A good way to measure company culture: Survey-Based Assessment

 Pros of Survey-based Assessment: